riotshield/PopcornTimeTV/README.md

 python install.py
 ```
 Follow the instructions in the install sript to update your copy of PopcornTime.
 For all future updates, just run `python install.py` and it will walk you through the rest.

+If the new install script is failing, revert to the old way and run `git checkout 0.6.3` and `pod update`

 If you are installing PopcornTime for the first time run and are having issues try running
 `pod install` otherwise if you are updating, run `pod update`.